Select Page

 travel to lawyers office for help with disability

-Even with the restrictions COVID-19 has placed on daily routines, there is no need to be discouraged about filing a claim for Social Security Disability Income if you are disabled and unable to work.
+Now there is no need to be discouraged about filing a claim for Social Security Disability Income if you are disabled and unable to work; you have a number of options to file your claim, including meeting an SSA representative in person if you so choose.

 Hearings before an Administrative Law Judge are perhaps the most intimidating aspect of an SSDI case.

-In addition to their efforts to protect their employees, the Social Security Administration recognizes concerns claimants may have about attending in-person hearings and now offers two options for hearings: via telephone or online video conferencing.
+The Social Security Administration recognizes concerns claimants may have about attending in-person hearings and offers two other options for hearings: via telephone or online video conferencing.
 During a phone conference, Social Security will call you and other participants, including the ALJ, the hearing reporter, and your attorney if you have one.
 The phone call may also include a vocational expert, a medical expert, and an interpreter.
 The ALJ will swear in participants, deliver the oath, listen to testimony and ask questions if necessary.
 You will also have the opportunity to ask questions.

 Hearings via online video conferencing are conducted in a similar manner to telephone hearings; the main difference is that you will be able to see the ALJ, your attorney, and other participants.